OnetRares/HashTable/README.md

 # 📌 Overview

-his project implements a hash table in C++ with separate chaining for collision resolution.
+This project implements a hash table in C++ with separate chaining for collision resolution.
 The hash table supports dynamic resizing, insertion, deletion, lookup, and iteration through stored key-value pairs.

 It also includes a menu-driven console application that allows users to interact with the hash table using standard input.